-In Scotland, all 3 and 4 year olds can get 600 hours of free early education or childcare per year.
-Some 2 year olds can also qualify for free childcare if you are in receipt of certain benefits.
+In Scotland, all three and four year olds can get 600 hours of free early education or childcare per year.
+Some two year olds can also qualify for free childcare if you are in receipt of certain benefits.

 How do I claim my free childcare?

-You should contact your local council or local authority for more information about free childcare in your area.
+You should contact your childcare provider or local authority for more information about how to claim free childcare in your area.

 If you want to claim the new 30 hours free childcare you can apply on the GOV.UK website.
-The application process is shared with Tax-Free Childcare – you must be careful to ensure you only apply for 30 hours free childcare if you are not claiming TFC.
-If you claim tax credits or universal credit, you should not claim Tax-Free Childcare without seeking advice because claiming Tax-Free Childcare will cause your tax credits or UC claim to end.
+The application process is shared with Tax-Free Childcare (TFC) – you must be careful to ensure you only apply for 30 hours free childcare if you do not want to claim TFC.
+If you claim tax credits or universal credit (UC), you should not claim TFC without seeking advice or by mistake, because claiming TFC will cause your tax credits or UC claim to end.